Why Transition Compass and GTNJ?

 There are simply too many qualified candidates seeking too few advertised jobs.
-No human beings read your cover letter or resume until a electronic scanner reads it first.
+No human beings read your cover letter or resume until an electronic scanner reads it first.
 Middle-level managers are more concerned about their own jobs than they are about hiring you.
-Finally, it is impossible to tell which traditional networking contact is valued by their bosses or their company and can you afford to put your future in the hands of a stranger.
+Finally, it is impossible to tell which traditional networking contact is valued by their bosses or their company, and can you afford to put your future in the hands of a stranger.

-I struggled to make clear why we choose our supposedly contrarian stance—why we rejected the norm and more especially renounced all those “gurus” that were teaching/advocating the use of out-of-date tools and techniques, such as resumes, cover letters, job boards, HR and traditional networking.
+I struggled to make clear why we choose our supposed contrarian stance—why we rejected the norm and more especially renounced all those “gurus” that were teaching/advocating the use of out-of-date tools and techniques, such as resumes, cover letters, job boards, HR and traditional networking.

-As I was explaining my normal position with zeal and with almost a quixotic passion about our PMSP process, I finally accepted that we were not wrong or out of the ordinary, but that we had actually stumbled on the better mouse trap.
+As I was explaining my normal position with zeal and with almost a quixotic passion about our PMSP process, I finally accepted that we were not wrong or out of the ordinary, but that we had actually stumbled on the better mousetrap.
 Statistics do not lie; 74 of my clients got jobs in 6.7 weeks or less.
 When you include the pro bono clients, the number is 101.

 Once the mouse trap word had escaped my mouth, the story of “Alice in Wonderland” came flooding in.
-Yes, I know it was an allegory about 19th century politics in England, but it is also a great illustration of the idiocy of our currently accepted transition teaching.
+Yes, I know it was an allegory about 19th-century politics in England, but it is also a great illustration of the idiocy of our currently accepted transition teaching.
 For some odd reason, when candidates keep proving that the current transition system is not working, they try harder to make it work, or they give up.
 We all know old Albert Einstein’s quote about the definition of insanity—“Insanity: doing the same thing over and over again and expecting different results.” –Albert Einstein

 Once set upon this path, the whole story about our PMSP system began to center around the “nutty” band on the other side of the “looking glass.”
-Except our Transition Compass process is not inside the glass with the Mad Hatter, mouse and white rabbit, but outside looking in at the cacophony of noise that is associated with frenetic, almost desperate, activity.
+Except our Transition Compass process is not inside the glass with the Mad Hatter, mouse, and white rabbit, but outside looking in at the cacophony of noise that is associated with frenetic, almost desperate, activity.
 Unfortunately, none of this activity is beneficial to those seeking to “get that next job.”